In this Article

 - Sending guidelines

-Students, parents, and faculty who provide mobile numbers to schools are effectively granting consent to receive SMS text messages for “important information," as well as sending out non-emergency messages related to the school's "educational mission."
+According to the FCC, students, parents, and faculty who provide mobile numbers to schools are effectively granting consent to receive SMS text messages for “important information" — sent as Important Announcements — as well as sending out non-emergency messages related to the school's "educational mission."

 Unsubscribing from text messages